Position Paper on Cell Phone Chips,

 These conflicting and somewhat sobering reports require us to exercise caution and follow the precautionary priniciple in safeguarding the health of our clients when it comes to the use of these devices.
 We have come to the conclusion that clients are not fully protected against the various types of EMFs found in the home and office by the sole use of these devices and products.
 You don't want to be wrong in ten years.

-The analogy to using these devices is like having someone say to you, "You have a room with ashtrays containing lit cigarettes, filling the air with smoke and I can sell you a device that clears away that smoke."
-He sells you an air purifier that does clear the smoke, but the cigarettes continue to burn all around the room.
+The analogy to using these devices is like having someone say to you, "You have a room with four or five ashtrays containing lit cigarettes, filling the air with smoke.
+I can sell you a device that clears away that smoke."
+The air purifier does indeed clear the smoke, but the cigarettes continue to burn from the ashtrays present around the room.

 One exception to this is the use of some of the devices plugged into outlets to reduce harmonic transient voltages on electric circuits.
 These are capacitors that protect against what is known as "Dirty Electricity," and are effective, in our opinion, in reducing human exposure to this, and only this, form of EMF exposure.
 Two effective products for this specific type of EMF are Greenwave Filters, and Graham-Stetzer Filters, both of which are capacitors.

 Unfortunately, there are other types of EMFs that can and do exist in the home that even these capacitors do not protect against.
 Additional strategies taught and employed by the building biology profession need to be instituted to mitigate these other forms of EMFs.
 One must also exercise caution when installing these capacitors when sources of magnetic field exposure are present, such as wiring errors or current on the water pipes.
-In those cases, the magnetic fields from these other sources will be made worse.
-These sources of magnetic fields therefore need to be tested for and corrected, in our experience, before fully employing these capacitors.
+In those cases, the magnetic fields from these other sources will be made worse by the use of such filters.
+These sources of magnetic fields therefore need to be tested for and corrected, in our experience, before fully employing these capacitor filters.

 In summary, we are supportive of all strategies, products and devices that provide genuine improvement for people that can be documented and scientifically validated.
-We cannot, however, endorse the marketing of any of these devices as the sole or primary means of protection against the vast array of EMFs found in the home and office.
+However, we are not inclined to endorse these devices as the sole or primary means of protection against the vast array of EMFs found in the home and office.

 A combined approach is your best bet when using these devices, in our opinion.
 We say only use them as a secondary or tertiary means of protection after you first employ the comprehensive strategies that our profession recommends.